enessyarali/Easy-Warehouse/DesignDocument.md

 Calls db.selectReturnItems(orderId).
 This function is done at a lower level to avoid many unnecessary loads from the database.

 `  void addRestockOrder(issueDate :Date, products :Array<String>, supplierId :Integer)`
 Fetches from the database the supplier whose id matches the one in input by calling usr = db.loadUser(supplierId, type = SUPPLIER).
-Then, creates a new RestockOrder object by calling its constructor [the constructor will take care of checking that we are not ordering more items than what the warehouse is capable of storing, by calling modify(+qty) for each SKU, and that all selected items are provided by the same supplier].
+It checks we are not ordering more items than what the warehouse is capable of storing, by calling modify(+qty) for each item.SKU, and that all selected items are provided by the same supplier.
+Then, it creates a new RestockOrder object by calling its constructor.
 Finally, if no exceptions have been raised, the order is added in the database by calling db.insertRestockOrder().

 `  void modifyRestockOrderState(orderId :Integer, newState :String)`
 Fetches from the the database the requested restock order restock = db.loadRestockOrder(orderId).
 Then, calls restock.setState(newState).
 Finally, if no exceptions have been raised, the order is updated by calling db.updateRestockOrder(restock).